|

 Particularly as they often lie motionless among the seagrasses and

 seaweeds.
 Pipefishes are seen on many of our shores.
-They appear to
+In the North, they appear to

 be seasonally common.
 They are more often seen when it is dark.
 During